 The White Princess

-The White Princess picks up where the 2013 miniseries The White Queen left off.
-Based on Philippa Gregory’s novel, it portrays the marriage of Henry VII to Elizabeth of York, which helped bring about the end of a series of English civil wars known collectively as the War of the Roses.
-The White Princess ran for a limited run of eight episodes, released in 2017.
-The Spanish Princess followed in 2019, following the adventures of Catherine of Aragon and her quest for the English throne.
+This series is an adaptation of Philippa Gregory’s novel that picks up where the previous book and 2013 miniseries The White Queen left off.
+The plot revolves around the marriage of Henry VII to Elizabeth of York.
+A union that helped bring about the end of a series of English civil wars known collectively as the War of the Roses.
+The White Princess was an 8 episode program released in 2017.
+The Spanish Princess followed in 2019, documenting the adventures of Catherine of Aragon and her quest for the English throne.

 The Girlfriend Experience

-The Girlfriend Experience is executive produced by Steven Soderbergh, based on his 2009 movie of the same name.
-The first season follows a young law intern who moonlights as an escort, selling services to satisfy her clients’ emotional and sexual needs; in other words, “the girlfriend experience” (GFE).
-There are two storylines in the second season.
-One focuses on an escort enlisted by a Republican super Pac director to create a blackmail scheme to meet her fundraising goals during the midterm elections.
-The second storyline focuses on a former escort who is entering the Witness Protection Program, all in the hopes of escaping her abusive partner.
-Anja Marquardt will be directing a third season, scheduled for release in 2021.
+The Girlfriend Experience is an adaptation of executive producer Steven Soderbergh’s 2009 film.
+A young law intern who moonlights as a high-class escort is the main character in the first season.
+Her role is to give her clients a realistic “girlfriend experience” (GFE), which involves her selling services to satisfy both her clients’ emotional and sexual needs.
+There are two storylines happening in the second season.
+The first hones in on an escort enlisted by a Republican super Pac director in a plot to create a blackmail scheme to meet her fundraising goals during the midterm elections.
+The second storyline follows a former escort who is entering the Witness Protection Program, in a desperate hope to escape her abusive partner.
+Anja Marquardt will be directing a third season, which is scheduled for release in 2021.

-This period drama aired for two seasons in 2012 and 2013.
-Jeffrey Dean Morgan stars as Ike Evans, who partners with a Jewish Mob boss to save his luxury hotel.
-Set in 1959, shortly after the Cuban Revolution, Ike must balance dealing with the mafia, the CIA, and his ex-showgirl wife as he tries to keep his business afloat.
-The series received mixed reviews, as critics praised the attention paid to capturing the look and feel of 1960s Miami but were turned off by the shows slow story and pacing issues.
+This drama series documents life in the underworld of Miami during the late 1950s.
+Ike Evans, played by Jeffrey Dean Morgan, is forced to partner with a Jewish Mob boss in a final plea to save his luxury hotel.
+Set in 1959, shortly after the Cuban Revolution, Ike must balance dealing with the mafia, the CIA, and his ex-showgirl wife as he tries to keep his business above water.
+The series received mixed reviews.
+Some criticized the show for moving too slowly, while others praised it for its success in capturing the look and feel of the period.